Network Realiability - Dataprobe Blog

 A complete power cycle usually takes a maximum of about 10 minutes, although this depends on the server's specifications and current workload.
 Adequate preparation and planning will minimize this time and reduce impact on users.

+How does a remote power cycle process work?
 IT professionals managing servers that are not physically accessible need to restart the server remotely:

 1. Remote Access: Use a remote power cycle device to connect to the server.
 Ensure you have the necessary permissions and credentials.